mcneel/developer.rhino3d.com/README.md

 While [Jekyll](http://jekyllrb.com/docs/windows/) is not officially supported in Windows, it does work.
 These instructions are based on the official _unofficial_ guide to [installing Jekyll on Windows](http://jekyll-windows.juthilo.com/).

-Optionally, you can follow the directions found on [Setting up your GitHub Pages site locally with Jekyll - Windows](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#platform-windows) to use Bundler to install the jekyll.
+Optionally, you can follow the directions found on [Setting up your GitHub Pages site locally with Jekyll - Windows](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#platform-windows) to use Bundler to install Jekyll.

 #### Install Ruby and Ruby DevKit